CaseySobon/BountyCoin/README.md

 The BountyCoin is a Python-based blockchain program designed to transparently and securely track contributions to a project.
 Leveraging blockchain technology, the system ensures a tamper-resistant and immutable ledger of all contributions, fostering trust and accountability within the project community.

 The idea for this project was based on the Covid-related remote work trend which created interest for off-site contribution.
 However, this comes at a loss of visibility and accountability.
-My idea was to make a simple way to monetize the contributions in a fare but secure way with no need for constant supervision.
+My idea was to make a simple way to monetize the contributions in a fair but secure way with minimal supervision.
+Supervision is perhaps the main issue I wanted to reduce as this was something many of my colleagues struggled with.

 ## Features
 #### Decentralized Ledger: